ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-basics.md

 ```

 Restart the application, and retry.
 You should see the following in the application log.
+- `ValidationError [SequelizeValidationError]: notNull Violation: SimplePokemon.name cannot be null`
+- `ValidationError [SequelizeValidationError]: Validation error: Validation notEmpty on name failed`.

-Note `NOT NULL` constraint is created in the column "name".
+Also, you should find that the `NOT NULL` constraint is created in the column "name".
 ```sh
 Executing (default): CREATE TABLE IF NOT EXISTS "Simple_Pokemon" ("id"   SERIAL , "name" VARCHAR(255) NOT NULL, "japanese_name" VARCHAR(255), "base_h_p" INTEGER, "category" VARCHAR(255), "created_at" TIMESTAMP WITH TIME ZONE NOT NULL, "updated_at" TIMESTAMP WITH TIME ZONE NOT NULL, PRIMARY KEY ("id"));
 ```

-- `ValidationError [SequelizeValidationError]: notNull Violation: SimplePokemon.name cannot be null`
-- `ValidationError [SequelizeValidationError]: Validation error: Validation notEmpty on name failed`.